Information

 then all we need is:

-good, but we can squeeze into 2 metres if need be)
+is good, but we can squeeze into 2 metres or less

 One